Sealyham Terrier dog breed

 About the Sealyham Terrier

-The Sealyham Terrier is a medium terrier dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Sealyham Terrier is an excellent choice for first-time dog owners.
+The Sealyham Terrier is a medium terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Sealyham Terrier is an excellent choice for first-time dog owners.
 Typically standing Up to 10 inches tall at the shoulder and weighing 22 to 24 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Sealyham Terrier brings a distinct combination of traits that sets it apart.
 The Sealyham Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Sealyham Terrier loves being close to its people and forms strong bonds with every member of the household.